robleroni/Puerro/docs/03-Virtual-DOM.md

 ### Identity Problem

-Another problem when completly rerendering a large amount of elements is that they loose their identity.
-This is noticable when a selected element or an element containing temporary state is being rerender.
+Another problem when completely rerendering a large amount of elements is that they lose their identity.
+This is noticeable when a selected element or an element containing temporary state is being rerender.
 In that case, the focus is being lost which is not good from a usability point of view.

 // TODO: GIF show problem.